talkable/talkable-docs/source/android_sdk/advanced.rst

 Overriding default behaviour
 ----------------------------

-1. Create new fragment in your app which extends `TalkableOfferFragment` and override methods there.
+1. Create a new fragment in your app which extends `TalkableOfferFragment` and override methods there.
 Example:

   .. code-block:: java